 Moisés Naím B, I

-Distinguished Fellow at the Carnegie Endowment for International Peace; Producer and host of Efecto Naím; author and journalist
+Distinguished Fellow Carnegie Endowment for International Peace; producer and host of Efecto Naim; author and journalist

 Alternate: Francisco Zambrano Rodríguez A, I